optuna/optuna/CONTRIBUTING.md

 Optuna repository uses GitHub Actions and CircleCI.

 CircleCI is used for continuous integration.

-Currently, we are migrating to GitHub Actions but still we use CirclCI for some tests listed below.
+Currently, we are migrating to GitHub Actions but still we use CirclCI for a few tests listed below.
-`document` still exists because it makes it much easier to check built documentation and `tests-rdbstorage` is there because CircleCI better provides RDB storages.
+`document` still exists because it makes it much easier to check built documentation and `tests-rdbstorage` is there because CircleCI supports more various RDB storages than GitHub Actions as of November 2020.

 ### Local Verification